Interbay sewer and odor control upgrade

 The King County Wastewater Treatment Division remains committed to sharing information and gathering feedback from community members about its work and projects.
 WTD staff remain available to answer questions via email and phone during regular business hours.
 Project information lines remain available and are being monitored for ongoing construction projects.

-King County to upgrade regional sewer pipe in Interbay neighborhood
+King County to upgrade regional sewer pipelines in Interbay neighborhood

 Sign up for project alerts